Door Ministry At St. John

 The SVdP – St John Conference is a 501-c3 organization.

 SVdP – St John Conference 11 4th Ave SW, Rochester, MN 55902

-The need for your delicious baked goodies arises for many occasions and groups.
-Watch for sign-up to bake for specific occasions or add your name to our “bakers” list by calling or emailing the Parish Center.
+The need for your homemade meals or delicious baked goodies arises for many occasions and groups.
+Watch for sign-ups to bake for specific occasions or add your name to our Meal Ministry Team list by calling or emailing the Parish Center.
 Some of the needs are for families welcoming a new baby, parishioners facing illness, treats for youth opportunities or door ministry, the Gift of Life transplant house, etc. Please also contact the Parish Center if you know of someone from our Parish community who could use a meal.